 In 2002 three friends (Tim McNeil, Dean Martinelli and Chris Reardon) started a 'competition' (on the back of a paper serviette) to see who could select the highest Brownlow Medal vote getters from each AFL team.
 The person with the highest total Brownlow votes received a free lunch courtesy of the other two participants.

 Having enjoyed the format, the three friends deemed it appropriate to each invite one friend to participate in the next year's 'competition' but with two key stipulations: the first, that invitees must follow a football club and be passionate about football; and invitees must not be from the same company/organisation which the founding members represented.

 It was the second stipulation, which is now more a guideline than a rule, that helped to quickly produce a membership base covering a diverse range of organisation types, sizes and locations.

 Soon after its formation, the competition became affectionately known as "The Big Brownlow Comp" and thanks to the 'invite a friend' rule membership progressively grew to 24.

 At the 2005 Lunch it was suggested and agreed that the competition should be named after the very first Brownlow Medal winner "Carji" Greeves – hence the current name of The Carji Club was adopted.
-The not-for-profit organisation was incorporated, the inaugural Carji Committee was formed and the necessary structures & foundation put in place to allow The Carji Club to more effectively grow exponentially in the future.
+The not-for-profit organisation was incorporated, the inaugural Carji Committee was formed and the necessary structures and foundation put in place to allow The Carji Club to more effectively grow exponentially in the future.

 The values of the Carji Club and the Carji Lunch are now a recognised part of the AFL footy calendar.
-The Members of Carji Club are proud to be associated with a truly unique organisation, founded on simple principles of footy fellowship, frivolity & charitable outcomes.
+The Members of Carji Club are proud to be associated with a truly unique organisation, founded on simple principles of footy fellowship, frivolity and charitable outcomes.

 Tribute to 'Carji' Greeves